 Some fields can have special visualization features.
 In the view mode, they can show for example images, charts or maps.
 It depends on the individual configuration of your CM system, if such fields are available, which values they have in the edit mode and how they are displayed in the view mode.

-Please note that pictures, charts, maps or other graphical elements might be displayed in the display mode only if the corresponding field (e.g., a string field) has content.
+Please note that, depending on the configuration of your CM system, pictures, charts, maps or other graphical elements might be displayed in the display mode only if the corresponding field (e.g., a string field) has content.